Saint Joseph's University: Recent mergers

 Saint Joseph's University merged with the Pennsylvania College of Health Sciences in January 2024, making it the university's third campus.

-University Leadership
+University leadership

 Upon Saint Joseph's College being founded in 1851, Fr.
-Felix-Joseph Barbelin served as the first President of the university.
-The subsequent 26 Presidents were also Priests in the Catholic Church.
+Felix-Joseph Barbelin served as the first president of the university.
+The subsequent 26 presidents were also priests in the Catholic Church.

-On April 22, 2015, Mark C. Reed was appointed to serve as the 28th President of Saint Joseph's University, being the first layperson to hold the role of President since the founding of the university.
-Reed served as President of Saint Joseph's University from 2015 until 2022, when he resigned to serve as President of Loyola University Chicago.
+On April 22, 2015, Mark C. Reed was appointed to serve as the 28th president of Saint Joseph's University, being the first layperson to hold the role of President since the founding of the university.
+He served as president of Saint Joseph's University from 2015 until 2022, when he resigned to serve as president of Loyola University Chicago.

 On March 10, 2023, Saint Joseph's University's board of trustees elected Cheryl A. McConnell its 29th – and first female – president in the university's 172-year history.
 She had most recently served as Saint Joseph's interim president, as provost, and as chief academic officer for three years prior.